y330/FragmentQR/index.md

 #### **What are Text Fragments?**

 A Text Fragment is a part of a URL that specifies a piece of text to be scrolled into view and highlighted in yellow.
-In Chromium 80+, this feature is known as <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll to text fragment on GitHub">Scroll to text fragment</a>.
+In Chromium 80+, this feature is known as <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll-to-Text Fragment on GitHub">Scroll-to-Text Fragment</a>.

 <!-- **Technical:** it is a part of a URL defined in a URI fragment ` your-url/#URI-fragment` that defines a text snippet.
 The syntax for a text fragment is `  your-url/#:~:text="text-snippet" -->

+FragmentQR takes the idea of text fragments and im

 #### **What will FragmentQR do for me?**

-Using Scroll to Text fragment, FragmentQR can enable you to select any text, and have it automatically be copied as a **text fragment**, after which a QR code can be generated from your clipboard for easily sharing specific parts of a webpage.
+FragmentQR can enable you to select any text, and have it automatically be copied as a **text fragment**, after which a QR code can be generated from your clipboard for easily sharing specific parts of a webpage.

 #### **What browsers/platforms are compatible with FragmentQR?**